h2oai/tutorials/Driverless AI/disparate-impact-analysis/disparate-impact-analysis.md

 ![disparate-impact-variable-education-one](assets/disparate-impact-variable-education-one.jpg)

 If all demographic factors are dropped and a model is generated, we still need to check that a presumed fair model is not discriminating.
 Driverless AI allows you to pick the features not used on the Driverless AI experiment(drop columns).
-For example, you can still choose the **SEX** feature as the **Disparate Impact Variable** in an MLI report, even if it's the case that the **SEX** feature was drop before the experiment was launch.
-Such ability to pick features drop allows you to see if a model is eventually not generating disparity with and without a sensitive feature such as **SEX**.
+For example, you can still choose the **SEX** feature as the **Disparate Impact Variable** in a DIA report, even if it's the case that the **SEX** feature was dropped before the experiment was launch.
+Such ability to pick features dropped allows you to see if a model is eventually not generating disparity with and without a sensitive feature such as **SEX**.

+To emphasize, let us imaged we ran an experiment, and we dropped all demographic features.
+Right after, we will be able to generate a DIA Analysis, but the predictions will be based only on the features used.
+In this scenario, we will like to assume that the model is fair given that it doesn't make use of sensitive features such as demographic factors.
+Though that might be the case, we can never assume; instead, we need to verify such an assumption.
+In that case, DIA allows us to select available demographic factors such as **SEX**.
+In that case, we can see whether the model is creating disparity for certain protective groups.
+Therefore, DIA will allow us to see the general or overall impact the model has on protective groups, whether that impact is good or bad.

+Going back to our first discovery, let us see at a local level how the **SEX** feature is playing a crucial role in individual predictions.
+The local analysis allows us to verify the impact of a given feature but can tell us how much certain feature values impact single predictions.
+Knowing this can be crucial when proceeding on the next iteration of the model, especially if the goal is to achieve low disparity values.

+After several iterations, a Driverless AI experiment was run similar to the one running in task one.
+The only difference between the experiment in task one and the final experiment was that it dropped all democratic/sensitive features(columns).
+Despite dropping demographic features, disparity and bias somehow were introduced to the model.
+The interesting part is that the columns used in the final model are not known to be biased.
+For example, **PAY_1** at an empirical observation will not make someone say that **PAY_1** has a bias or can lead to bias.
+A good way to identify what features lead to bias is by using the **Sensitivity Analysis** tool in conjunction with several surrogate models.

-Now let's focus our attention on the **Sensitivity Analysis** tool, and let's discover how it can help us better understand our model on the grounds of fairness.
+Now let's focus our attention on the **Sensitivity Analysis** tool, and let's discover how it can help us better understand our model on the grounds of fairness and local/single predictions/observations.

 ### References